upirr/siebel-service-simulator/README.md

 ###Customizing the code###

-In order to customize the project you have install Siebel jars into your local Maven repository first.
+In order to customize the prloject you have install Siebel jars into your local Maven repository first.
 This can be done by executing following commands:

 1. mvn install:install-file -D=file=SiebelJI_enu.jar -DgroupId=com.siebel -Dpackaging=jar -Dversion=1.0 -DartifactId=SiebelJI

 2. mvn install:install-file -D=file=Siebel.jar -DgroupId=com.siebel -Dpackaging=jar -Dversion=1.0 -DartifactId=Siebel